shawenyao/jekyll-now/_posts/2019-03-02-Three-Random-Variables.md

 ---
 Can everything be negatively correlated?

 Three random variables have the same pairwise correlation.
-What's the possible range of such correlation?
-Intuitively, 1 needs to be there, so is 0. -1 seems to be a stretch, but what about -0.9? -0.5? or -0.001?
-If one is negatively correlated with the rest two, is it necessary for the other two to exihibit positive correlation?
+What values can such correlation take?
+Obviously, 1 needs to be there, so is 0. -1 seems a stretch, but what about -0.9? -0.5? or -0.001?
+If one is negatively correlated with the rest two, is it necessary for the other two to have positive correlation?

-Two solutions are presented in this post.
+To see the answer, I present two solutions in this post.
 Note that the absence of reference is by no means indicative of the idea's originality.
 In fact, I owe it to many of my friends and professors.

 ## Problem Formulation
 Random variable $x$, $y$ and $z$ have the same pairwise correlation $\rho$.
-What's the upper and lower bound of $\rho$?
+Find the upper and lower bound of such $\rho$.

 ## Solution 1: the Algebraic Approach
 The correlation matrix of random variables $x$, $y$ and $z$ can be written as: